What are Sleep Disorders?

 Sleep difficulties are linked to both emotional and physical problems.
-Sleep problems can contribute to or exacerbate mental health conditions and can be a symptom of other mental health conditions.1
+Sleep problems can contribute to or exacerbate mental health conditions and can be a symptom of other mental health conditions.

 Importance of Sleep

 Sleep is a very basic need and is critical to both physical and mental health.
-There are two types of sleep that can generally occur in a pattern of three to five cycles per night:
+Two types of sleep can generally occur in a pattern of three to five cycles per night:

 - Eyes are closed, but easy to wake up